EmoVerse: Exploring Multimodal Large Language Models for Sentiment and Emotion Understanding: Experiments

 \subsection{Implementation Details}

-For the visual encoder, we utilize pre-train ViT with input images resized to \( 448 \times 448 \) pixels.
-During the fine-tuning process, the visual backbone is frozen, with the focus placed on training the linear projection layer.
-For LLM, we employ Phi-3-Mini\cite{abdin2024phi} for EmoVerse-4B and InternLM-2.5-7B-Chat\footnote{\href{https://github.com/InternLM/InternLM}{https://github.com/InternLM/InternLM}}for EmoVerse-8B, both augmented with LoRA\cite{hu2021lora} for parameter-efficient fine-tuning.
+For the visual encoder, we use a pre-trained ViT with input images resized to \( 448 \times 448 \) pixels.
+During fine-tuning, the visual backbone is frozen, and training focuses on the linear projection layer.
+For the LLM, EmoVerse-4B uses Phi-3-Mini \cite{abdin2024phi}, and EmoVerse-8B uses InternLM-2.5-7B-Chat\footnote{\url{https://github.com/InternLM/InternLM}}, both augmented with LoRA~\cite{hu2021lora} for parameter-efficient fine-tuning.

-In each stage of training, we train for 2 epochs with LoRA hyperparameters set to \( r = 8 \) and \( a = 32 \).
-The learning rate is set to \( 1 \times 10^{-5} \), and we use a warm-up cosine schedule for the learning rate decay.
-For EmoVerse-4B, the training is conducted on 2 NVIDIA RTX 3090 GPUs, requiring approximately 48 hours.
-For EmoVerse-8B, the training is executed on a NVIDIA A100 GPU, taking around 55 hours.
+Training is done for 2 epochs with LoRA hyperparameters \( r = 8 \) and \( a = 32 \), a learning rate of \( 1 \times 10^{-5} \), and a warm-up cosine decay schedule.
+EmoVerse-4B training takes approximately 48 hours on 2 NVIDIA RTX 3090 GPUs, while EmoVerse-8B requires about 55 hours on a single NVIDIA A100 GPU.